UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 ![](/module2/bar-comparison.png)

-Notes: In the image in this slide, try to estimate how many times bigger the big bar is compared to the small one.
+Notes: In the image in this slide, try to estimate how many times larger the big bar is compared to the small one.

 ---